ncelq/stocktwits-ml/README.md

 mvn sprint-boot:run
 ```

+## Model Accurancy
+72.%

-## Test
+## Prediction
-Go to http://localhost:8080/index.html to test the application
+A web application http://localhost:8080/index.html can query to ML model to make a prediction